The study of neutral triple gauge couplings in the process $e^+e^-\to Z\gamma$ including unitarity bounds: Numerical study

 In the following, we combine the processes $e^+e^-\to e^+e^-\gamma$ and $e^+e^-\to \mu^+\mu^-\gamma$ as $e^+e^-\to \ell^+\ell^-\gamma$.
 This process can also been affected by dimension-6 operators.
 We choose the Warsaw basis~\cite{SMEFTReview1,warsawbase2} to discuss the contribution from the dimension-6 operators to this process.
 For most Feynman diagrams, the $\ell^{\pm}$ are not from a $Z$ resonance, therefore to concentrate on the signals of nTGCs, one can apply a cut on the invariant mass of $\ell^{\pm}$.
 Except for that, the contributions from the dimension-8 operators grow faster with the energy than the dimension-6 operators.
 Besides, when the $\ell^{\pm}$ are from a $Z$ resonance, the angular distributions can also be used to discriminate the signals of nTGCs from the signals of dimension-6 operators.
 T-channel $e^+e^-\to Z\gamma$ diagrams can be induced by the $\ell^+\ell^- V$ vertices provided by operators such as $\mathcal{O}_{H \ell}^{(1)}=(H^{\dagger} i\overleftrightarrow {D} _{\mu}H) (\bar{L} '_p)\gamma ^{\mu} L ' _r$.
 Here we use $L$ to denote the leptons including $\tau$ which is different from $\ell$.
 However, the diagrams induced by nTGCs are s-channel diagrams, therefore the angular distributions of $Z$ boson and photon should be different.
 Meanwhile, an s-channel $e^+e^- \to H \to Z\gamma$ diagram can be induced by the $HZ\gamma$ vertex provided by $\mathcal{O}_{H WB}=H^{\dagger} \sigma^a H W_{\mu\nu}^a B_{\mu\nu}$.
 The production of Higgs boson should be small since the coupling is proportional to the lepton mass, and this background can be easily removed by cutting off the events with the invariant mass of $\ell^{\pm},\gamma$ near the mass of Higgs boson.
 Besides, since the Higgs boson is a scalar, the polarization feature of the $Z$ boson in the final state is different from the case of nTGCs, where the $Z$ bosons are dominantly longitudinal polarized as will be shown later.
 As a result, the angular distributions of $\ell^{\pm}$ are different.
 Nevertheless, since we concentrate on the sensitivity of this process to the nTGCs, we assume one operator at a time and neglect the contributions from dimension-6 operators.

 The features of the signals and backgrounds are studied by using the \verb"MadGraph5_aMC@NLO" toolkit~\cite{madgraph,*feynrules}.
 The fast detector simulation is applied by using \verb"Delphes"~\cite{delphes} with the CEPC detector card.
 The basic cuts are set as same as the default settings except for $\Delta R_{\ell\ell}$ which is defined as $\sqrt{\Delta \eta_{\ell\ell} ^2+\Delta \phi_{\ell\ell}^2}$ where $\Delta \eta_{\ell\ell}$ and $\Delta \phi_{\ell\ell}$ are the differences between pseudo-rapidities and azimuth angles of the leptons, respectively.
+The kinematic features are studied using \verb"MLAnalysis"~\cite{Guo:2023nfu}.
 As will be explained later, in the basic cuts we use $\Delta R_{\ell\ell}>0.2$.
 In the MC simulation, we use the coefficients in the ranges listed in Table~\ref{Tab:region}.

 We consider the process $e^+e^-\to \ell^+\ell^-\gamma $, the dominant signal of the $\mathcal{O}_{\tilde{B}W}$ operator is from the diagrams depicted in Fig.~\ref{fig:fenydiag1} joint with $Z\to \ell^+\ell^-$.
 The SM backgrounds are depicted in Fig.~\ref{fig:fenydiag2}.~(a).
 To study the kinematic features of the dominant signal, the signal events are generated with the largest coefficients in Table~\ref{Tab:region}.